 - 1 kiwi (chopped)

 - Take the chopped vegetables.
 Deseed them and then make a puree.

 - Serve it to your baby as a midday snack.

 2. Oats guava porridge

-You can serve this preparation as breakfast.
+You can serve this baby porridge as breakfast.
 It will provide umpteen soluble fiber from oats and valuable micronutrients from guava to support your baby’s needs well.